Sherrydqy/UM-Capstone/online-journal.md

 ### Finished the rest 5 interviews.

-This week, I finished my last 5 interviews in the U.S..
-Ready for analyzing the interviews!
+This week, I finished my last 5 interviews in the U.S. Ready for analyzing the interviews!

 ---
 ##### Dec 1st, 2019 - Jan 14th, 2020
 ## User Interviews (1/2)